agraymd/recipe-meal-plan-generator/README.md

 I think that me and my wife will actually use it in some capacity, and if we like it maybe I will use it as an opportunity to learn more about some aspect of programming and application design.
 Hopefully someday after learning all this stuff, I can make a lot of money and buy a house :P

-# Installing and Starting the App
+# Installing and Starting the App on Windows

 You need to create your own .env.dev and .env.prod files for the Docker build to complete.